Do Banner Ads Actually Work?

 How can you measure awareness of your ad?
 What metrics do you need to look at?

-Click-Through Rate (CTR %): this metric shows the interaction level, i.e. how many times users clicked on the ad
+Click-Through Rate (CTR %): this metric shows the interaction level, i.e. how many times users clicked on the ad (interactions means user has noted your ad and clicking on it to potentially learn more)

 Cost Per Mille (CPM): how much does it cost you to purchase 1,000 impressions (from French “mille” meaning “one thousand”).
 CPM is derived by dividing the total cost by the total impressions

 Awareness is frequently mixed up with reach, i.e. marketers look at the number of impressions a banner ad receives and assume that’s the awareness numbers.
 Impressions indicate the number of eyes the website has shown or displayed the ad too; it doesn’t mean the users actively seen and read the ad.
-A user can scroll pass the ad on the website, but the website will count as a served impression.
+A user can scroll past the ad on the website, but the website will count as a served impression.
 However, impressions do matter because they allow you to gauge the audience size the ad is reaching, although each impression is NOT unique, i.e. meaning it can be served to the same user multiple times.

 If using just these three metrics, it seems it will be rather easy to make a conclusion if your banner ad is working or not—which is the biggest assumption most marketers make.

-· If your impressions are low, then only a small audience is seeing the ad, and the ad is not working.
+If your impressions are low, then only a small audience is seeing the ad, and the ad is not working.

-· If CTR is low, then no one is clicking on it, and the ad is not working.
+If CTR is low, then no one is clicking on it, and the ad is not working.

-· If the CPM is too high, then ad is too expensive, and the ad is not working.
+If the CPM is too high, then ad is too expensive, and the ad is not working.

 In reality, it is not so simple.
 This linear logic is often inaccurate, which is exactly why marketers struggle to determine if a banner ad is actually working or if they should stop sinking money into it.

-Why is this so hard to justify banner ads investment in MedTech?
+Why is it so hard to justify banner ads investment in MedTech?
 Because when CTR % is low, it is easy to assume that no one is clicking on the ad, and if no one is clicking, the ad is not performing, therefore digital is not working.

 But it is not always about the CTR.